The Ultimate Monteverde Itinerary: 34 Best Things To Do

 Selvatura Park

-A girl walks across a hanging bridge surrounded by greenery.
+Lucy walks across a bridge in Costa Rica, surrounded by greenery.

 Hanging Bridges are some of the best things to do in Monteverde